mikefirefly/DBML/README.md

 ### Known issues (that most likely won't be fixed):
 - executable file name ("commands to execute") must be a short filename (8.3 format).
-For example "starcon.exe" will work but "Star Control.exe" won't.
+For example "starcon.exe" will work but "Star Control.exe" won't